treeman/madeoftree/README.markdown

     * Games
         * Prettier date for games
         * Remove tags and categories for games
+        * Remove trailing index.html in links to itself
+        * Better styled list for screenshots in game page
     * Projects
         * Style repository link
         * Prettier download link